Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_slides.md

 ## coverage

 - Python library to check code coverage.
-Installation: `pip install coverage`
+Installation: `pip install coverage`.
 - Testing frameworks can be run via coverage to generate code coverage data while tests run.
-- Code coverage information can be viewed on the terminal using: `coverage report -m`
+- Code coverage information can be viewed on the terminal using: `coverage report -m`.

 ---